-We engage USPs to perform the majority of our delegated and non-delegated independent validation work.
+We engage USPs to perform the majority of our delegated independent validation work and periodically assist with our non-delegated independent validation work.
 As with our non-delegated USPs, we review the qualifications of each individual underwriter engaged by our USPs to service our account and provide them with NMI specific systems and guideline training to ensure they have the necessary training to render independent validation decisions consistent with our underwriting guidelines and credit policies.